State-Space Constraints Can Improve the Generalisation of the Differentiable Neural Computer to Input Sequences With Unseen Length: Experimental Design and Analyses

-The employed LSTM and Peephole LSTM networks had 128 units; no stacking was used.
-For the FFNN, we set up three layers, each layer comprised 128 units, and a $\tanh$ activation function was used for the first two layers.
-Thus, all employed controller networks had an output size of $H = 128$.
-For the regularization approach, we set the weighting coefficient of the loss function to $\alpha = 0.9$, and we averaged the cosine similarities over the closest $K = 5$ states pairs.
-Those settings were found in preliminary experiments but were not systematically optimized.
-The neural networks were trained to minimize the mean squared error or, in the case of the logic evaluation task, the cross-entropy acquired in the decoding phase of the DNC output.
-The network training details can be found in Section \nameref{sec:neural network training} in the supplementary materials.
-To implement the experiments, we extended the original DNC available on GitHub\footnote{\url{https://github.com/deepmind/dnc}} with our approaches.
-We used Python 3.7 (Python Software Foundation) and Tensorflow 1.15 (Google LLC).
-The extended DNC, our methods, the experiment framework, and the data are available on Zenodo\footnote{\url{https://doi.org/10.5281/zenodo.5534734}}.
+The LSTM and Peephole LSTM networks had 128 units (no stacking applied).
+The FFNN had three layers of 128 units each with $\tanh$ activation for the first two layers.
+All controllers had output size $H=128$.
+In the regularisation approach, the weighting coefficient of the loss function was set to $\lambda=0.9$, and cosine similarities were averaged over the closest $K=5$ state pairs.
+These settings were identified in preliminary experiments but were not systematically optimised.
+The neural networks were trained using the ADAM optimiser \cite{Kingma2015} to minimise the mean squared error or cross-entropy (for the logic evaluation task only) of the DNC's output in the decoding phase.
+The input sequences used for training ranged in length from $L_{in} = 5$ to 15.
+We trained 10 DNC instances, with different weight initialisations, for each task and generalisation approach.
+Details regarding network training can be found in Section B in the supplementary materials.
+To implement our approaches and experiments, we extended the original DNC available on GitHub\footnote{\url{https://github.com/deepmind/dnc}}.
+We utilised Python 3.7 (Python Software Foundation) and Tensorflow 1.15 (Google LLC).
+Our extended DNC, the experimental framework, and the data are available on Zenodo\footnote{\url{https://doi.org/10.5281/zenodo.5534734}}.